 Assign devices to groups

-Click the ‘Devices in this group’ tab on the right top to see all devices in the selected group.
+Click on the policy group on the right top to see all devices in the selected group.
 Drag&drop a device to a different group to re-assign the device.

-Newly added devices will automatically be added to the ‘New devices’ group that comes with more restricted default settings.
+Newly added devices will automatically be added to the ‘New computers’ group that comes with more restricted default settings.

 Modify group settings

-Select a group on the left and switch to the ‘Group settings’ tab on the right to see all protection settings.
+Select a group on the left to see all protection settings on the right.

-Note that all settings that are different to the next higher hierarchy level are printed in bold, have a light grey background and a blue handle on the left.
-Click the ‘Reset’ icon on the right to restore inheritance of a particular setting.
+Note that all settings that are different to the next higher hierarchy have a have a blue circular arrow icon on the right.
+Click the blue circular arrow icon on the right to reset and to restore the inheritance of a particular setting.

 Settings are saved in real-time and typically applied to your devices within the minute.